-- RL.3.4 Determine the meaning of words and phrases as they are used in a text, distinguishing literal from non-literal language. - RL.3.5 Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections. - RL.3.6 Distinguish their own point of view from that of the narrator or those of the characters.
+- RL.3.4 Determine the meaning of words and phrases as they are used in a text, distinguishing literal from nonliteral language. - RL.3.5 Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections.